Average Profits of Prejudiced Algorithms: A Two-Stage Model

 \subsection{First Stage: Human Prediction}

-At this point, we have yet to discuss how the firm incorporates the applicants' signals in a decision rule.
-To do so, we consider the first stage of applications, where the firm accepts or rejects applicants by means of a human decision-maker.
-This setting corresponds to traditional job applications where a senior employee or human resources manager at a firm interviews applicants and decides which ones to hire.

-We assume the human decision-maker is Bayesian, in the sense that they update their prior beliefs on the level of qualification of each applicant by using his or her signals $\t$ and $\gamma$.
-The posterior probability $\P(Q=1 \mid \Theta = \t, \Gamma = \g)$ that the applicant is qualified denoted by $\kappa(\t,\gamma)$ follows from Bayes' rule
+We consider the first stage of applications, where applicants are accepted or rejected by means of a human decision-maker.
+The skeleton of this framework is largely motivated by \cite{cl}.
+This setting corresponds to traditional job applications where a senior employee or human resources manager interviews applicants and decides which ones to hire.
+We assume the human decision-maker is Bayesian, in the sense that he updates his prior beliefs on the level of qualification of each applicant by using her signals $\t$ and $\gamma$.
+The posterior probability $\P(Q=1 \mid \Theta = \t, \Gamma = \g)$ that the applicant is qualified denoted by $\kappa(\t,\gamma)$ follows from Bayes' rule:

-Naturally, the human decision-maker assigns higher posterior probabilities to applicants with greater signals.
-The following powerful lemma formalizes this idea.